openaustralia/morph/app/views/documentation/tutorial.md

 The [`at()`](http://www.rubydoc.info/github/sparklemotion/nokogiri/Nokogiri/XML/Searchable#at-instance_method)
 method returns the first element that matches the selectors provided.
-For example, `page.at(‘ul’)` returns the first `<ul>` element in the page as a Nokogiri XML Element that we can parse.
+For example, `page.at(‘ul’)` returns the first `<ul>` element in the page as a Nokogiri XML Element that you can parse.
 There are a number of ways to target elements using the `at()` method.
 We’re using a css style selector in this example because many people are familiar with this style from writing CSS or jQuery.